 - Rationale for the investment, including a detailed investment breakdown;

-- Estimated annual revenue; and
+- Estimated annual revenue;

 If the business proposal meets the requirements, the BC PNP will send the candidate an application package by email.
 It is then up to the candidate and the key staff members to submit all required forms and supporting documentation.
-The candidate must pay a processing fee of $3,500 CAD plus an additional $1,000 CAD application fee for each proposed key staff member.
+The candidate must pay a corporate application processing fee of $3,500 CAD plus an additional $1,000 CAD application fee for each proposed key staff member.

 The BC PNP will then review the application.
 If it passes the initial assessment, all key staff members will be required to attend an in-person interview in Vancouver at the BC PNP offices.

-Minimum Requirements upon Application Approval
+After Application Approval

 If an application is approved, the company must perform the following: